ASD-Blueprint/desktop.gov.au/program/engagement/key-messaging.md

     * They understand their role and how they w ill be involved in the change.
 * Bianca, agency staff
   * Key support and benefits:
-    * We’re empowering you with more flexible ways of working, so you can work online, offline, and remotely, with greater ease and flexibility
+    * We're empowering you with more flexible ways of working, so you can work online, offline, and remotely, with greater ease and flexibility
     * You will be able to video conference, work on documents together in real time, share screens, whiteboard, brainstorm and organise information more efficiently
     * It will be easier for you to increase your digital skills and embrace new opportunities so you can be more competitive when you want to move into new positions across other agencies
-    * We’ll also make sure that you’re supported, have access to training and are engaged on your schedule.
+    * We'll also make sure that you're supported, have access to training and are engaged on your schedule.
   * Desired outcomes:
     * Staff are excited, supported and prepared for the direct change impacts
     * Staff are aware that there will be opportunities for them to get involved in the change and access training on their schedule.